 What are you cooking at camp?
 Do you need some meal inspiration?
 We’re sharing our 15 favorite easy camp meals and they are gluten-free!

-What We Wore Hiking
+What We Wear Hiking

 Since we hiked during December, we wore layers to accompany the temperature swings, which were around 30 degrees Fahrenheit in the morning and 65 degrees in the afternoon.

-Watch YouTube: Hiking the Lost Valley Trail
+Watch on YouTube: Hiking the Lost Valley Trail

 Final Thoughts on the Lost Valley Trail Loop

 We hiked the Lost Valley Trail in early December and were in awe of the Cob Cave bluff shelter!
-It was huge, and there was room to explore!
+It was huge, and there was room to explore.